How did people survive the great depression?

 Collect paper

-Free catalogues, leaflets and newspapers became rarer and rarer as the depression went on because people used to claim them for other purposes.
-They would be used for everything from toilet paper to writing letters on, and there are even stories about people using the pages from newspapers or catalogues as wallpaper.
+Free catalogs, leaflets, and newspapers became rarer and rarer as the depression went on because people used to claim them for other purposes.
+They would be used for everything from toilet paper to writing letters on, and there are even stories about people using the pages from newspapers or catalogs as wallpaper.

 Learn how to forage